 This article is a reminder that having an up-to-date Will is essential, and that as superannuation does not form part of your Will, ensuring your beneficiaries are up to date is imperative if you want to be sure your hard-earned money goes to those you love.

-Contact us now to arrange an appointment to prepare or update your legal will on 08 8113 3111 or firstname.lastname@example.org.
+If you’re concerned that you Will and superannuation do not reflect your wishes for your estate, contact us to arrange an appointment to prepare or update your legal Will on 08 8113 3111 or firstname.lastname@example.org.